Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 On November 30, 2011, there was a transfer into plan B from plan C.

-However, as there was a previous transfer into plan B, the effective date of plan B prior to the transfer from plan C was April 2, 1998.
+However, as there was a previous transfer into plan B, the effective date of plan B before the transfer from plan C was April 2, 1998.
 For an eligible transfer from C to B, the beneficiary would have to have been less than 21 years old on April 2, 1998.

 After this transfer, the effective date of plan B would remain at April 2, 1998, because this date is earlier than the effective date of plan C.